Bisher 46 mal gespeichert

-Welcome to a simple getaway and retreat space in a little village called Mokatse close to Gaborone, the capital of Botswana.
+Welcome to a simple getaway and retreat space in a little village called Mokatse, 30 kms away from Gaborone, the capital of Botswana.
 Down to earth, simple and natural, letting nature be as present as possible on the 1.4 hectares of semi arid land.

 Grey louries cry 'go away', breezes gently flow past, scattering dust and leaves, barefoot steps imprint on the earth and skies of blue decorated with fluffy clouds watch from high above.